 B.x and will stream its

-local portion of collection A to perform the join and forward the results to the aggregator.
+local portion of collection A to perform the join and forward the results.
 This

 can be helpful if collection